kaltura/kaltura-api-recipes/README.md

             "value": "The value assigned to this field for this choice", "label": "A human-readable label for this choice" }],
-          "dynamicChoices": "Similar to choices, but will use an API call to fill out the list.
-The API call must return an array", "dynamicChoices": {
+          "dynamic_choices": "Similar to choices, but will use an API call to fill out the list.
+The API call must return an array", "dynamic_choices": {
             "service": "A Kaltura service",
             "action": "An action within that service",
             "map": "Sets value and label from the fields returned by the API",